erichu07192001/cs103a-cpa02/README.md

 This is a starter project which has a simple authentication module and provides access to a mongoose database in the cloud.

+On the homepage, click the link to open up the leaderboard.
+From there, it's just a simple leaderboard that is connected to the mongoose database cloud and will sort by the score.

 ## Installation
 Download the project from github and download nodejs and npm from https://nodejs.org and cd into the folder